ShekarBrahma/irritating-doggo/Victim/README.md

 * Encryption on a file is done in two parts.
 First, a AES key is generated for the file, and then the file is encrypted with that key.
 Second, the AES key will be encrypted with a public RSA key, which was created with a private key beforehand, and then the encrypted key is stored into the data structure in file_struct.py.

 file_struct:
 * Defines a File object that stores data on the files our ransomware is targeting, specifically the encryption and decryption keys.
-The decryption key data is kept null until the key.txt file is provided my the user.
+The decryption key data is kept null until the key.txt file is provided by the user.